utkarshayachit/azbatch-starter-connectivity/readme.md

 - pip AzFirewall
 - Azure Firewall
 - pipBastion
+- Azure Bastion
+- VPN Gateway depoloyment

 Currently Working On

-- Azure Bastion
+- VPN Gateway depoloyment

 - How to configure (static) RT on VHUB towards the FW private IP?
 But only, if AzFW has to be deployed? - currently part of the .jsonc file

+Known Issues:

+- 'AzureAsyncOperationWaiting' errors when Bastion and FW are both set to false - only VPNG to true

 Open

+- private DNS Zone (link to Hub Vnet)
 - Propagate diagonstic settings

-- VPN Gateway depoloyment
-- private DNS Zone (link to Hub Vnet)
-- VM Jumpboxes: Win and Linux
+- VM Jumpboxes: Win and Linux  (for Win: can we use a an image version which supports VTMP module?)
+- VM Jumpbox: Can we apply a DSC config? -> allow RDP to Windows Images (in case we want to domain join them)

 - Create a Spoke Network incl. subnets and peering to Hub + link to private DNS?